rstyczynski/OCI_notes/cli/autocomplete.md

 /prod/meet-me-room/bastion
 ```

-Now the only trick is to provide tool to convert path style into ocid.
+Now the only trick is to provide a tool to convert OCI path into ocid.

 ## Simple auto-complete